Home Education UK

 I aim to provide support to people home educating or considering home educating in the UK.
 Additionally, where practical, I will also provide support for home educators in other countries.
 I do this by providing online information and resources to home educators.

-I intend this site to be no less than the finest online resource for home educators in the UK and become a focus for the UK online home education community.
+I intend this site to be no less than the finest online resource for home educators in the UK and be a focus for the UK online home education community.

 I intend to maintain a site of the highest quality and standards.
 I hope to provide accurate, on topic, accessible information.
 I hope to respond promptly and accurately to questions.